- Location: Arkansas

 To be reinstated, you'll need to fulfill all the requirements of your suspension.
 That can mean driver improvement courses or if your suspension is for driving under the influence you may have to complete an approved rehabilitation program.
 When you are ready, contact the Driver Control Section to begin the process.

-The reinstatement fee can be as much as $150; add to that the cost of rehabilitation or driver improvement and you will spend a lot of money earning back your license.
+The reinstatement fee can be expensive; add to that the cost of rehabilitation or driver improvement and you will spend a lot of money earning back your license.
 Finally, there will be insurance premium rate hikes and even loss of income if you couldn't get to work without driving (at your hearing be sure to ask about work permits).